GretSeat/cat-app/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript
+**Tech used:** HTML, CSS, JavaScript, Bootstrap

-The main part of this project is vanilla JavaScript with a little bit of HTML, and a sprinkle of CSS to make it look decent.
+The main part of this project is vanilla JavaScript with a little bit of HTML for structure, Bootstrap to make it look decent, and a sprinkle of CSS.
 The [Cat Api](https://thecatapi.com/) was used to fetch data about different cat breeds, and plug them into the appropriate elements.

 ## Optimizations